Qdata4Capstone/fall21-fast-deltaSVM-R/README.md

 ```

 ## Usage
 We provide two functions `fastsk_compute_kernel` and `fastsk_train_and_score`.
 The function `fastsk_compute_kernel` computes the train and test kernels from the given sequences while `fastsk_train_and_score` computes the train and test kernels and scores the given test sequences.

+### Inputs
-Both functions require a training and testing file in FASTA format where the description line is either a 1 to denote a positive sequence or a 0 to denote a negative sequence.
+Both functions require a training and testing file in FASTA format.
+The the description line must be either a 1 to denote a positive sequence or a 0 to denote a negative sequence.
 For example,

 ```
 >0